utkarshjha1407/utkarshjha1407/README.md

 Backend & full-stack engineer, CS 2025.
 Based in India.

-I work mostly on the server side — APIs, data pipelines, and the parts that decide whether something holds up once real people use it.
-I'm comfortable in C++, live on Linux, and care about how a system actually runs, not just whether it ships.
+I work mostly on the server side APIs, data pipelines, and the parts that decide whether something holds up once real people use it.
+I'm comfortable in C++,python, Linux, and care about how a system actually runs.

 ### Live projects